HIVERY/improved-adventure/README.md

 - [Bonus] You've added more front-end features than requested here.

 #### Submission:
-Kindly share a of working solution **deployed in cloud** of your choice (Heroku, AWS etc) and provide a Github link to your solution so that we can see your code.
+Kindly share the link of working solution **deployed in cloud** of your choice (Heroku, AWS etc) and provide a Github link to your solution so that we can see your code.

 We thank you in ahead for your enthusiasm and very happy coding.